gitbls/ndm/README.md

 **What relevant features are not in V2?**

-Since my specific network is fully supported, I'm good :) :) However, there are a few obvious enhancements that I expect to look into.
+There are a few obvious enhancements that I think are needed.
 These include:

-* Only /24 networks are supported.
+* Only /24 networks are supported at the moment.
 This includes 192.168.n.* for any 'n'.
-* No IPV6 support.
-A bit more work, but should be done.
+* IPV6 support
-* ndm is fully tested and supported on RasPiOS (Stretch and Buster).
-Other distros may require minor work (config file names/locations).
-Let me know what OS are important for you.
+* Service failover.
+Redunancy of critical services is a great idea, so may get implemented soon.
-* Nameserver failover, although this can be done with an external script.
-See section "Nameserver failover" below.
+* ndm is fully tested and supported on RasPiOS (Stretch and Buster) and Debian Bullseye. ndm needs to know the config directory/filenames for bind9, isc-dhcp-server, and/or dnsmasq, and some distros relocate these from their Debian-standard locations.
+If your distro doesn't work, let me know.
 * chroot configuration for the bind DNS server has been removed.
 Please let me know if this is important for you.

-## Installation on RasPiOS
+## Installation

-Installation consists of a few simple steps:
+Installation is a few simple steps:

 * **Copy ndm** to the system where you are planning to run ndm/DNS/DHCP
-* Optionally **install a timeserver** on your LAN
+* Optionally **install a timeserver** on your LAN.
+This can easily run on the same system as ndm/DNS/DHCP
 * **Decide** if you're using bind/isc-dhcp-server (more full-featured) or dnsmasq (for both DHCP and DNS).
-See the section "How do I choose between bind9/isc-dhcp-server and dnsmasq" later in this document.
+See [How do I choose between bind9/isc-dhcp-server and dnsmasq](https://github.com/gitbls/ndm#how-do-i-choose-betwen-bind9isc-dhcp-server-and-dnsmasq)
 * **Install** the DHCP and DNS servers
 * **Configure ndm**
 * **Add hosts** to the ndm database